Coping with adverse weather conditions : Cold

 tiny villages at the foot of the mountains

-The first stop was the local Iranian markets selling all manner of household items both indoor and outdoor, then a huge wonderful fish market, an amazing array of fruit and vegetable stalls and the date market where we sampled every type of date imaginable, and there are more than you think!
-We then wandered outside and watched the Keralan fisherman tending their huge, wire crab pots on the harbourside.
+The first stop was the local Iranian markets selling all manner of household items both indoor and outdoor, then a huge wonderful fish market, then an amazing array of fruit and vegetable stalls and then the date market where we sampled every type of date imaginable, and there are more than you think!
+We wandered outside and watched the Keralan fisherman tending their huge, wire crab pots on the harbourside.

-After a refreshing mint tea stop, we took a high speed lift up to the 74th floor viewing area of the Etihad Towers which gives you the most stunning views right over the city and beyond, into the desert.
+After a refreshing mint tea stop, we took a high speed lift up to the 74th floor viewing area of the Etihad Towers which affords the most stunning views over the city and beyond, into the desert.
 After coming back down and enjoying a lovely buffet lunch of local foods, we went to the beautiful Sheikh Zayed Mosque, surely a highlight of any visit to the city.
 Made entirely of white marble inlaid with flowers of semi precious stones, mother of pearl and crystal, it is breathtakingly serene and beautiful.

 stunning views from the etihad towers